Sara Carter's Blockbuster Report Could Expose the Framing of a President

 He gave them the list which he couldn’t name but he said Hannity has been on target.

-There is another piece of the puzzle exposed and it concerns Christopher Steels, thee ex-MI-6 Trump hater.
+There is another piece of the puzzle exposed and it concerns Christopher Steels, the ex-MI-6 Trump hater.

 Dossier author Christopher Steele worked as a subcontractor for Oleg Deripaska, a Russian oligarch linked to Vladimir Putin, according to a new report.